Adder (electronics): Full adder

-The above expressions for $S$ and $C_{in}$ can be derived from using a Karnaugh map to simplify the truth table.
+The above expressions for $S$ and $C_{out}$ can be derived from using a Karnaugh map to simplify the truth table.

 In this implementation, the final OR gate before the carry-out output may be replaced by an XOR gate without altering the resulting logic.
 This is because when A and B are both 1, the term $(A \oplus B)$ is always 0, and hence $(C_{in} \cdot (A \oplus B))$ can only be 0.
 Thus, the inputs to the final OR gate can never be both 1 (this is the only combination for which the OR and XOR outputs differ).

 Due to the functional completeness property of the NAND and NOR gates, a full adder can also be implemented using nine NAND gates, or nine NOR gates.

 Using only two types of gates is convenient if the circuit is being implemented using simple integrated circuit chips which contain only one gate type per chip.

 A full adder can also be constructed from two half adders by connecting $A$ and $B$ to the input of one half adder, then taking its sum-output $S$ as one of the inputs to the second half adder and $C_{in}$ as its other input, and finally the carry outputs from the two half-adders are connected to an OR gate.
 The sum-output from the second half adder is the final sum output ($S$) of the full adder and the output from the OR gate is the final carry output ($C_{out}$).
 The critical path of a full adder runs through both XOR gates and ends at the sum bit $S$.
 Assumed that an XOR gate takes 1 delays to complete, the delay imposed by the critical path of a full adder is equal to: